 2:19 But Mary treasured up all these words, pondering in her heart what they might mean.

-Unlike the Magi, Mary had seen no guiding star.
-Unlike the Shepherds, she had neither heard nor seen a choir of angels at the time of her baby’s birth.
+Unlike the Shepherds, Mary had neither heard nor seen a choir of angels at the time of her baby’s birth.
+Unlike the Magi, she had seen no guiding star.

 ‘The Holy Spirit does not overshadow Mary to give her divine insight to understand what everything means.
 It is sometimes hard to see what God is doing when one is living in the midst of the events.
 She learns more information from the shepherds who come to see her child.
 They tell her about the angels and the announcement that the child is the Savior, the Christ, and the Lord.’
 (Garland)